 Business Concepts

-The meaning of folio in accounting, explained: a folio is a page or reference number that cross-links a journal entry to its ledger.
-See how L.F. and J.F. work.
+The meaning of folio in accounting: a page number or reference that links a ledger entry to its source, and the folio number identification code every mutual fund investor gets.

 The meaning of folio in accounting is simple once you see it in action: a folio is a reference number, usually a page number, that links one accounting record to another.
 It is the thread that ties a journal entry to its matching ledger account, so anyone reviewing the books can trace a transaction from start to finish.